cocoa-hep/cocoa-hep/README.md

 ### Docker

-The most convenient way to install SCD is to use its docker image from <TO BE PROVIDED ONCE THE IMAGE IS PUBLIC>.
+The most convenient way to install COSA is to use its docker image from <TO BE PROVIDED ONCE THE IMAGE IS PUBLIC>.

 ### Non-Docker

 To simplest way to prepare all dependencies is to mount the [CernVM File System](https://cvmfs.readthedocs.io/en/stable/cpt-quickstart.html) and run
 ```
-source SCD/setup.sh
+source COSA/setup.sh
 ```
 Otherwise the dependencies need to be taken care of individually.
 The [Dockerfile](Dockerfile) can be used for guidance in this case.

-Then in the `SCD` directory run the following commands (see `make.sh`):
+Then in the `COSA` directory run the following commands (see `make.sh`):
 ```
 mkdir build
 cd build